AXPZ20 KNHC 221525

 WITHIN 750 NM OF ECUADOR...

-Islands through Thu along with small to moderate long period
+several days, along with light to moderate long period SW swell.

 REMAINDER OF THE AREA...

 A broad area of low pressure along the convergence zone centered